USB communications: Protocol layer

 During USB communication, data is transmitted as packets.
 Initially, all packets are sent from the host via the root hub, and possibly more hubs, to devices.
 Some of those packets direct a device to send some packets in reply.

 After the sync field, all packets are made of 8-bit bytes, transmitted least-significant bit first.
 The first byte is a packet identifier (PID) byte.
 The PID is actually 4 bits; the byte consists of the 4-bit PID followed by its bitwise complement.
 This redundancy helps detect errors.
-(A PID byte contains at most four consecutive 1 bits, and thus never needs bit-stuffing, even when combined with the final 1 bit in the sync byte.
+(A PID byte contains at most four consecutive 1 bits, and thus never needs bit-stuffing, even when combined with the final 1 bit in the sync field.
 However, trailing 1 bits in the PID may require bit-stuffing within the first few bits of the payload.)

 Packets come in three basic types, each with a different format and CRC (cyclic redundancy check):